ianlan-sys/RM3-SurVis/README.md

-Compress this file and run scr/index.html to see the SurVis
+Decompress this file and run scr/index.html to see the SurVis